skial/regle/README.md

 Regle currently contains:

-- A Hashids port that generates short, unique, non-sequential ids from numbers.
+- A [Hashids] port that generates short, unique, non-sequential ids from numbers.

 ## Installation

 You need to install the following libraries from HaxeLib and GitHub.

 1. yaml - `haxelib install yaml`
-2. regle - `haxelib git uri https://github.com/skial/uri master src`
+2. regle - `haxelib git regle https://github.com/skial/regle master src`

 Then in your `.hxml` file, add `-lib regle` and you're set.